GuilhE/KMP-ComposeUIViewController/README.md

 <details><summary>Build output (sample)</summary>

-When building the KMP module, you should see output similar to this:
+When building the project, you should see output similar to this:
 ```bash
 > Task :shared:copyFilesToXcode
   > Using xcodeproj gem version 1.27.0 (minimum: 1.27.0)